OTechU/IntelligentAgents/PriorAuthAgentModel/docs/local-dev.md

 Drools Library should already be in the classpath if project was converted correctly.
 Add jade.jar into the classpath as an external jar.
 Add JRE if missing.
 Click Apply and Close.

+*Note:* If errors related to imports being accessible from multiple modules exist in the project, switch your JRE to JavaSE-1.8

 4. **Set run configurations**